TheDreadClimber/ClimbingBookTemplate/README.md

 ```
 src
   ├── main.tex          % The main LaTeX file – compile this one
-  ├── Introduction.tex  % Your introduction section
   ├── frontmatter.tex   % Content before the main chapters (e.g., title page, TOC)
   ├── backmatter.tex    % Content after the main chapters (e.g., bibliography, index)
   └── figures/          % (Optional) Directory for images
+Introduction.tex      % Your introduction section
 chapters.tex          % Define and include your chapters here
-config.inc.           % Set values for the dynamic content in the template.
+config.tex            % Set values for the dynamic content in the template.
 ```

 ---